fcarrus/IDM-Upgrading-Guide/README.md

 * 7.4.latest -> 7.5.latest
 * ...
 * 7.7.latest -> 7.8.latest
+* 7.8.latest -> 7.9.latest

 You need to start from the *CA-Renewal Master* ([why?](https://access.redhat.com/solutions/4173861)).

+To retrieve the *CA-Renewal Master Server*:

 ```
 # kinit admin